 I’ve painted outdoors and I’ve painted indoors… on location and in studios all over the world.
 People often ask me: Which do I prefer?
 Is one more authentic?
 Is the other easier?
 Over the years I’m thinking it is all up to the individual, what gets you stoked as a painter, what inspires your process.

 Since the era of the Medici and the Renaissance, Florence has been famous for its artisans, artists and crafts people who have created many of art history’s finest treasures.
 My numerous visits to the museums of Florence have inspired me over the years as I view the countless masterpieces of Renaissance art, and noting with little exception, the magnificence of their frames.

 This last weekend I had the honour of exhibiting my work at Lahaina’s 39th Anniversary Show.
 Along with seven other master artists, we celebrated with some of Lahaina Galleries’ patrons and collectors at a private unveiling the evening before.
-All of the works were carefully hung and veiled to provide maximum excitement and anticipation… After … Continue reading

 Founded in 1621, the University of Oxford Botanic Garden is the oldest botanic gardens in Great Britain and one of the oldest scientific gardens in the world.
 It has one of the most diverse yet compact collections of plants in the world and contains over 8,000 different species, including… poppies!
 Continue reading “A Day at Oxford Botanic Garden”